azaleacolburn/rhododendron/README.md

 }
 ```

-As well as not every feature C has.
+As well as not every feature C has(unions are useless).

 The big question is whether or not I'll write a linker(yes).